create3000/x_ite/docs/_posts/what's-new.md

 categories: []
 tags: [New, Releases]
 ---
+X_ITE respects the [NPM version syntax](https://docs.npmjs.com/about-semantic-versioning).
+Keep this in mind when choosing a version number.

 ## X_ITE v9.0.0 Released

 *Leipzig, 16th October 2023:* We right now released a new version.
 Unfortunately, in this release the shader variable »x3d_TextureMatrix« has changed to »x3d_TextureTransformMatrix«, also images from ImageTexture are now not flipped at the y-axis anymore, this is now done in the shaders.
 Custom shaders must be adjusted to reflect these changes.
 These are breaking changes.